Recipes : Desserts

 The secret to this coconut flan, (also featured in this profile) is to use unsweetened dried shredded coconut, now found in many stores like Whole Foods or Trader Joe’s.
 It sounds redundant, but sweetened coconut makes it too sweet and gives the flan a shallow taste.

-Pour a can of sweetened condensed milk, a cup of water, a couple eggs and the coconut in the blender.
+Pour a can of La Lechera sweetened condensed milk, a cup of water, a couple eggs and the coconut in the blender.
 Puree until smooth and pour over the hardened caramel.

 Place it in a hot water bath, a baking dish filled with hot water up to at least half the height of the molds, and place it in the oven, about 35 minutes later, you have your flan.

 Now, everyone has their favorite flan.
-As far as I have tried there’s orange, chocolate, rum, cajeta (similar to dulce de leche), rompope (eggnog), pine nut, pecan, ancient style and fellow food blogger Heidi loves Flan al Tequila.
+As far as I have tried there’s orange, chocolate, rum, cajeta (similar to dulce de leche), rompope (eggnog), pine nut, pecan, and ancient style.

 1 cup sugar